National Army of Colombia: Uniforms

 Colombian army personnel wear a number of different uniforms for both cold and hot weather as follows:

 Army officer uniforms included a full-dress uniform of blue coat and white trousers for a cold climate; a white full-dress uniform for a hot climate; several different dress uniforms for both hot and cold climates that consisted of some combination of blue and white coat and trousers with piping or fringe on the trousers to indicate branch of service; an olive-drab barracks uniform for a cold climate; a tan gabardine barracks uniform for a hot climate; and tan gabardine service and field uniforms for all climates.

 Army enlisted uniforms consisted of an olive-drab dress uniform for a cold climate, a tan flannel dress uniform for a hot climate, and tan barracks and field uniforms for all climates.

 Camouflage uniforms

-Since 2006 the National Army of Colombia changed its uniform type forest (woodland) by a modern design featuring a new digital camouflage pattern is called a pixel.
+Since 2006 the National Army of Colombia changed its uniform type from forest (woodland) to a modernized design, featuring a new digital camouflage pattern (pixel).

 There are 2 types of camouflage, jungle camouflage that is used by most of the army and the desert camouflage that is used by troops in the department of La Guajira and the Colombia Battalion in the Sinai peninsula in the Multinational Force and Observers.

 The changes provide greater comfort to the troops, while the material used allows even for the application of mosquito repellent to prevent mosquito bites and a high percentage of the concentration of bacteria and odors.

 The design of camouflage texture, color and design is unique to the Colombian army.
 It is locally made and its distribution is controlled so that only Colombia's military forces can use it.

 Equipment

+The National Army of Colombia main standard-issue assault rifle had been the IMI Galil since 1994 which replaced the old G3 assault rifle of the National Army of Colombia and produced under license by INDUMIL and other rifles are the M16A2, Galil ACE, M4A1/M4 carbines, and the TAR-21 for their army, the main grenade in the National Army of Colombia is the M26 fragmentation hand grenade, the standard sidearms are the Cordova pistol, M1911 pistol, the Beretta M9 and the IWI Jericho 941.The standard-issue light machine gun is the IMI Negev and the General purpose variant, the Negev NG7 which uses a 7.62×51mm NATO other than the 5.56×45mm NATO of the light IMI Negev.
+Other machine guns include the Daewoo Precision Industries K3 adopted in 2006, M249 light machine guns, M2 Browning, the M60, FN MAG and the M1919 Browning machine gun.
+Submachine guns include the Uzi and the Heckler & Koch MP5.